dev-lukaszglowacki/virtual-school/README.md

 The backend is a RESTful API built with **Java** and **Spring Boot**.

 *   **User Management:** Uses Keycloak as the single source of truth for user identity.
 The application database stores a `keycloakId` to link local data (like a student's group) to a Keycloak user.
 *   **API:** Enriches data on the fly.
+All endpoints are available under the `/api` path.
 When user lists are requested, it fetches records from its own database and combines them with fresh user details (name, email) from the Keycloak API.
 *   **Security:** Endpoints are secured using **Spring Security** as an OAuth 2.0 Resource Server.
 *   **Database:** **PostgreSQL** with **Spring Data JPA**.